Karasuma Line

-The Transportation Bureau and Kintetsu Railway jointly operate through services, which continue to the Kintetsu Kyoto Line to Kintetsu Nara Station in Nara.
+The Transportation Bureau and Kintetsu Railway jointly operate through services, which connect the Karasuma Line with the Kintetsu Kyoto Line to Kintetsu Nara Station in Nara.
 The Karasuma Line and the Kyoto Line connect at Kyoto and Takeda.

 This line covers a total distance of 13.7 km in 26 minutes and the average daily ridership in 2009 was 411,881 passengers.